exercism/cpp/concepts/enums/introduction.md

 ## Enumerations

 So far we have mostly handled numbers and strings.
-To model the real world, we might want a limited number of options that a variable can take on.
+To model the real world, we might want a limited number of values that a variable can take on.
+You might want a dedicated type with a few distinct values with distinct names.
-If you work for a skateboard manufacturer the deck material can be selected from maple, bamboo, or plastic.
+In a skateboard factory, the deck material can be selected from maple, bamboo, or plastic.

 You could use integers to encode those values, but would have to use extra code to check if there is an invalid value coming from the system for the material.
+The meaning of those [_magic numbers_][magic numbers] is difficult to trace over the source code and they are prone to mix-ups.
 This is a case for `enumerations`.

 ## Example usage

 The specific term for this kind of enumeration is `scoped enumeration`.
-The deck material can be written like this.
+The snippet below shows how to write a `DeckMaterial` `enumeration`.
 Note the `enum class` keyword and the `;` at the end of the definition:

 ```cpp